 There were times when Carla would be missing for several days and the residents would look for her.

 Sometimes, she’d suddenly appear in one of the residents’ back porch.

 One day, as Janine was on Facebook, giving live info about the rescue, Carla suddenly jumped one the backseat of her car.

 Carla was brought to the vet.
 It was discovered that she had no microchip and had been on her own for a while.

 She was also 15 to 20 pounds underweight.

-She’s now living with other foster dogs at a nice foster home.
-Carla will be up for adoption once she makes a full recovery.
+After living with other foster dogs at a nice foster home, Carla finally found a forever family.